-Other acceptable wall types include Precast Counterfort walls (which are permitted in conjunction with traditional MSE walls in partial rock cuts),
+Other acceptable wall types include Precast Counterfort walls (which are permitted in conjunction with traditional MSE walls in partial rock cuts), Tangent Pile/Secant Pile walls, Anchored walls, Sheet Pile walls having reinforced concrete coping, Soldier Pile and Lagging walls, and Soil-Nailed walls.

-Tangent Pile/Secant Pile walls, Anchored walls, Sheet Pile walls having reinforced concrete coping, Soldier Pile and Lagging walls, and Soil-Nailed walls.
+Prior to commencing any designs of If other wall types as specified herein, or different than those specified herein, are proposed for use on the project, submit to SCDOT the wall type selected, design methodology, design criteria, and material and construction specifications for through the ATC process for review and approval.
+Include in the ATC the proposed locations of the walls.

-Prior to commencing any designs of other wall types as specified herein, submit to SCDOT the wall type selected, design methodology, design criteria, and material and construction specifications for review.
+If an ATC for other wall types is approved and adopted for use in the project, then provide additional information during design as follows.
 In the design criteria, include wall geometry and location, resistance factors, soil properties, and material properties of the wall.
 If the walls support bridge embankments, also submit conceptual bridge plans in accordance with Section 3.2 of the SCDOT Bridge Design Manual.
 Submit shop plans and any calculations for other wall types in accordance with Section 725 of the SCDOT 2007 Standard Specifications for Highway Construction.